Is The Settlement Offer Fair? Should I Accept It?

 5.)
 Did the adjuster ask for the right employment records?

 If your accident injuries force you out of work and cause you to lose wages, an insurance settlement should cover this financial loss.
-If an adjuster doesn't tell you what they need or you fail to provide a complete, applicable work history, you may get short-changed in a settlement offer.
+If an adjuster doesn’t tell you what they need or you fail to provide complete, applicable work history, you may get short-changed in a settlement offer.

 6.)
-Was pain and suffering taken into consideration?
+Were pain and suffering, taken into consideration?

 If an accident causes you to lose consortium or the ability to work, you may have a case for pain and suffering damages.
 Insurers don’t always include this in their settlement offers, however.
 Only a skilled attorney can put a price tag on these noneconomic damages and help you recover them from the insurer.

 Attorney Kevin Attkisson has handled more than 100 jury trials for a variety of personal injury cases.
 We know what to look for and how to present the facts in a way that highlights your true need for full and fair compensation.

 We won’t let you face intimidating adjusters and insurance companies alone.
 We will be right by your side, every step of the way, fighting for justice for you and your loved ones.
 We’re known as heavy hitters for a reason — we put it all on the line for you.